Harvest Now, Decrypt Later

 The devotional traditions offer a powerful answer:

-This does not need to be understood merely as poetic devotion.
-It can be read as metaphysical insight.
+This need not be read merely as poetic devotion.
+It can also be read as metaphysical insight.

 There is something at the center of reality that pulls the soul toward itself.